-Surfer’s ear is caused by consistent exposure to cold water and is a progressive disease that slowly develops.
-It's caused by benign bone growth and is a common disease among those who spend a lot of time surfing, especially those surfing in winding and cold conditions.
+Surfer’s ear, aka exostosis, is caused by consistent exposure to cold water and is a progressive disease that slowly develops.
+It’s caused by benign bone growth and is a common disease among those who spend a lot of time surfing, especially those surfing in winding and cold conditions.
 Listen up Ocean Beach, San Francisco and Santa Cruz surfers.

 Extra bone develops lumps inside the ear on the ear canal and can also develop due to windy conditions.
 The body attempts to protect the eardrum by causing the growth of new bone growth, which is known as exostosis.
 Unfortunately, the bone growth doesn’t go away and can continue to grow over time.

 If the condition isn’t treated, it can lead to the full closure of the ear canal due to the blockage, resulting in being deaf.
 A lot of water can also become trapped by the exostoses growths, which often leads to infections, discomfort, and difficulty hearing.

 In severe cases, 80 to 90 percent of the eardrum can become blocked.

 What Does Surfer’s Ear Feel Like?
 Surfer’s Ear Symptoms

 There are early symptoms that develop once surfer’s ear begins to form, which feels like minor hearing loss.
 Some people may have water that is trapped in the ear after spending time in the ocean.
 The ear canal can also start to reduce in size by half the more the problem progresses.

 Pain In The Inner Ear